thindil/steamsky/README.md

 At this moment here no available binary packages, only source code.
-To build it, you need any Ada language compiler (GCC with enabled Ada support or GNAT), gprbuild program and ncurses Ada bingind (should be available in most distributions or with ncurses package or as stand alone package).
+To build it, you need any Ada language compiler (GCC with enabled Ada support or GNAT), gprbuild program and ncurses Ada binding (should be available in most distributions or with ncurses package or as standalone package).
 If you have all, in main source code directory type: `gprbuild steamsky.gpr` for debug mode build or for release mode: `gprbuild steamsky.gpr -XMode=release`